apache/cxf/distribution/src/main/release/samples/integration/jca/inbound-mdb/README.txt

 3. On the Resource adapters page, click the "Install RAR" button.

-4. On the Install RAR File page, select the "Local path" radio button if this sample is located in the same machine as the WebSphere server.
+4. On the Install RAR File page, select the "Local path" radio button if this sample is located in the same machine that you are running the web browser.
    Otherwise, select the "Server path" radio button.
 Specify or browse to the path build/lib/cxf.rar file of this sample.
 Then, click the "Next" button.

 5. On the next page, click the "OK" button to install the Resource Adapter.